 The Goblin King in the Superior Spider-Man saga is this, acting behind the scenes and building up his army but not actively attack Spidey in any meaningful way.
 It isn't until the final arc, "Goblin Nation", that he finally does something.
 And he does it in a big way.

 Titan spends most of his time until the Final Battle in the Dark Heart of Everfree, where he is apparently unraveling the enchantments placed by Celestia and Luna on Equestria so he can impose his brand of order once again.
 Subverted somewhat in that he is actually fought multiple times, mostly through avatars of himself, but not always.

 Prince Empyrean walls himself in his palace and not seeming to actually do anything much.
 It's justified in his case, since he is a Spoiled Brat who, despite wielding the power of Celestia, has none of her skill and experience and is way too scared at the thought of endangering himself.

 Played with in Tarantino's Kill Bill.
 Evil supervillain assassin kung-fu samurai guy Bill sits in his plush Central-American villa, waiting for The Bride to work her way through his subordinates and seek him out for a personal duel.
 His only real action was to warn (and possibly bail out) his brother.

-Star Wars: Emperor Palpatine.
+Star Wars: Emperor Palpatine in the Original Trilogy.
 But then, he's got an Empire to micromanage and plots to set in motion; he has Darth Vader to do the in-person chasing after of Rebels.

 Uhl Belk from The Druid Of Shannara literally cannot move from where he standsnote Belk can move around when he really wants to- such as when he went to steal the Black Elfstone- but being, after all, the Stone King, it's against his nature to do so except in dire need, but his son slowly pushes the boundaries of the domain every day.